george-labs/george-backend-hiring/docs/README.md

 - Your code is compiling
 - Your tests aren't failing
 - The requirements are met
-- The code is in a state that you are happy with
+- The code is input a state that you are happy with

 You can see these rules as the definition of done for an iteration.

-This example might also seem a bit hypothetical, but we believe it's small but complicated enough, that it makes sense to come up with an Object-Oriented Design which is more sophisticated than implementing your whole solution in a single main method 😉.
+This example might also seem a bit hypothetical, but we believe it's small but complicated enough, that it makes sense to come up with an Object-Oriented Design which is more sophisticated than implementing your whole solution input a single main method 😉.
 The evaluation won't take longer than 1 work day.
 In case we think your solution and way of working fits ours we will invite your for the final team matching.